lzwjava/blog-source/notes/2025-07-10-automation-tools-comparison-en.md

 ---
-title: "Choosing the Right Automation Tool"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Choosing the Right Automation Tool
 translated: false
-generated: true
 ---

 When automating tasks, building software, or managing workflows, you often encounter three primary tools: Makefiles, Python scripts, and Bash scripts.
 Each has its strengths and weaknesses, making them suitable for different scenarios.